bchawes/OBJ-Renderer-in-C/README.md

 |Increase/Decrease Line Thickness:    W/S
 ------------------------------------------------------------------------------------------------
 Default model (for genuinely no reason) is Hatsune Miku!
-To Swap this out, find an OBJ file and copy it's values to the miku.obj file in the cmake-build-debug!'
+To Swap this out, find an OBJ file and copy it's values to the miku.obj file in the cmake-build-debug!\*